 The appliance is merely one component of a larger system.
 The other equally important component is the venting system.
 This is necessary for achieving the required flow of combustion air to the fire chamber and for safely removing unwanted combustion byproducts from the appliance.
 If the venting system's design does not promote these ends, the system may not function properly.
 Poorly functioning venting systems may create performance problems as well as be a safety hazard.
-A draft test should w.c.
+A draft test should read greater than .04' W.C. (inches water column) and less than .08" W.C.
 As per NFPA-211 standard (see paragraph below), the installer must take into account all variables within the installation and install the appliance in such a manner that satisfies the draft requirements of the appliance.
 See Chimney Guidelines below to assist you in selecting the proper venting system for your installation.